cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 TypeScript Langauge Service Plugin with several small proactive code refactors to solve errors (diagnostics) like creating constructor when a non existent one is invoked, declaring a variable or class when non existent one is defined, reassigning a const, etc. The tool is based both on the context of the user and on the current diagnostic error in that line.
 Right now:

  * create variable (when assigning non declared variable)
  * create constructor (when calling new A(a,b) on a class that doesn't have that constructor )
  * const2let
  * declare Class or interface
  * name unnamed function declarations
  * make an object literal implement an interface by adding / removing necessary members
  * declare an interface from a return value
  * declare member - complements the code fix already existing in typescript to fullfill all cases. declaring missing properties / methods
  * add missing return statement
-* variable rename when duplicate names exisits in the same code block
+ * variable rename when duplicate names exists in the same code block
+ * split variable declaration list in individual variable statements.

 and more to come!!